Riley-Py/UWaterloo-Work/MSE 261/Topic 8/Tax, Depreciation, Life Cycle Costing.md

 ### Capital Gain
 - An asset is sold for more than the basis
-- Excess over the origin
+- Excess over the original cost is a "capital gain" and the company should pay tax of one-half of the tax rate

+#mse261
+#topic_8